jimnarey/amiga-600-build/README.md

 Assuming a 4GB SD/CF card with partitions totalling approx 3GB, this can be achieved with the following calculation:

 * 4GB = 4294967296 bytes
-* 4294967296 bytes / 512 (dd default block size) = 8388608
+* 4294967296 bytes / 512 = 8388608 (512 is the `dd` default block size)
-* To backup 3.5GB of raw data, we need 7/8 or 0.875 *  8388608 = 7340032
+* 7/8 or 0.875 * 8388608 = 7340032 (3.5GB worth of blocks)

-Assuming dd’s default block size of 512 bytes, there are 8388608 blocks in a 4GB card.

-Around 2GB of the card is partitioned.
-Telling dd to copy approx 3GB will provide a large safety margin while ensuring the resulting image is writable to any 4GB card.
+Around 3GB of the card is partitioned.
+Telling dd to copy approx 3.5GB will provide a large safety margin while ensuring the resulting image is writable to any 4GB card.
 By noting down the exact size of the partitions (use `lsblk -b`) it’s possible to be more precise and save a bit of space.

 ### Install PiStorm